-Use cable type MD.
+Standard resolution monochrome monitors Such as the Philips BM7500 series.
+Use cable type ME.
 This has identical connectors at each end.
 You'll also need an adaptor cable to be able to connect this to the computer.
 Refer to Appendix B: Monitor connections for details.

-Connect printer to computer

-Different printers require different connectors and cables.
+VGA monitors Such as the Microvitec VGA. adaptor cable to be able to connect this to the computer.
+Refer to Appendix B: Monitor connections for details.
+4. Connect printer to computer Different printers require different connectors and cables.
 The section entitled Printers in Appendix C: Attaching peripheral devices gives some guidance for connecting printers.
 Check with your supplier that you have the correct cable.
 Note that you'll need to refer to the RISC iX System Administrator's Guide or the RISC OS User Guide (depending on which operating system your computer uses) for information on the software configuration of your printer.

-Connect other peripherals to computer

-Other peripherals - if you have any - should also be connected to the computer before the power is switched on:

-- If you are using an R200 series computer, you can connect an extra terminal to it using the socket marked SERIAL. - If you want to connect a modem to your computer, connect it to the socket marked SERIAL. - If you have an Econet network, and your supplier has already installed an Econet module inside the computer, connect your computer to the network using the socket marked ECONET. - If your computer has a SCSI expansion card installed, you can connect SCSI devices to it, such as hard disc drives or tape streamers. - If your computer is fitted with an Ethernet expansion card, you can connect your computer to an Ethernet network.
+5. Connect other peripherals to Other peripherals - if you have any - should also be connected to the computer before the power is switched on: computer • If you are using an R200 series computer, you can connect an extra terminal to it using the socket marked SERIAL. • If you want to connect a modem to your computer, connect it to the socket marked SERIAL. • If you have an Econet network, and your supplier has already installed an Econet module inside the computer, connect your computer to the network using the socket marked ECONET. • If your computer has a SCSI expansion card installed, you can connect SCSI devices to it, such as hard disc drives or tape streamers. • If your computer is fitted with an Ethernet expansion card, you can connect your computer to an Ethernet network.
 These are described in more detail in Appendix C: Attaching peripheral devices later in this guide.